The Ultimate Guide to

 Email Subject: “Success Already”

-Nicolette had just enrolled in the WISDOM Coach Certification program and decided to test one of our coaching stories at a school assembly.
-The kids were between the ages of 10 – 13.
+Nicolette had just enrolled in the WISDOM Coach® Certification program and she decided to test one of our coaching stories at a school assembly with kids aged 10-13.
 In her previous experience, assemblies were quite challenging because sometimes the kids would get bored and act up.

 But this day it was different.

 She sent me an email with the subject “Success Already”